Gaotrees/caffe-doc/Model Zoo.md

 ### Models from the BMVC-2014 paper "Return of the Devil in the Details: Delving Deep into Convolutional Nets"

 The models are trained on the ILSVRC-2012 dataset.
-The details can be found in the following [BMVC-2014 paper](http://www.robots.ox.ac.uk/~vgg/publications/2014/Chatfield14/):
+The details can be found on the [project page](http://www.robots.ox.ac.uk/~vgg/research/deep_eval/) or in the following [BMVC-2014 paper](http://www.robots.ox.ac.uk/~vgg/publications/2014/Chatfield14/):

     Return of the Devil in the Details: Delving Deep into Convolutional Nets
     K. Chatfield, K. Simonyan, A. Vedaldi, A. Zisserman